km06653/Solar-Energy-Pipeline/README.md

-# ☀️ Solar Energy Data Pipeline
+# End-to-End Data Engineering Pipeline for Renewable Energy Data Quality and Analytics

 An end-to-end Data Engineering project that processes renewable energy generation data using Python, PostgreSQL, SQL, and Tableau.